BohdanKushnerov/react-web-messenger/README.md

 - Emoji support for text messages in the chat.
 - Reactions to messages.
 - Modify the Browser Tab Title and Icon upon Receiving a New Unread Message.
+- Cloud Messaging Notifications: Develop notifications using service workers for offline notification delivery (currently in development).

+## Requirements

+Before getting started, make sure you have:

+- Node.js
+- npm or Yarn

-## Running Instructions:
+## Installation:

 1. Clone the project repository.
 2. Run the command `npm install` to install the necessary dependencies.
+3. Create a .env.local file in the root directory of the project and define the environment variables following the descriptions provided in .env.example.
-3. Execute `npm run dev` to start the project.
+4. Execute `npm run dev` to start the project.
-4. Open a web browser and go to [http://localhost:5173/react-web-messenger](http://localhost:5173/react-web-messenger) to view the application.
+5. Open a web browser and go to [http://localhost:5173/react-web-messenger](http://localhost:5173/react-web-messenger) to view the application.